TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/Index.rst

 paradigms and preferences may step in.
 One clear difference is whether you want to localize or translate a page.

-- When you wish you translate a page 1:1you might like to using “content binding” which secures exactly that.
+- When you wish you translate a page 1:1you might like to using "content binding" which secures exactly that.
 The pages content is then always defined by the default language records and any translation is solely depending on whether a localized record for the default language record exists.
 This is least flexible but has less room for error.